danielewworrall/harmonicConvolutions/README.md

 ```

 This function is only useful if the input already has a real and an imaginary component.
 However, in most cases we wish to process a real-valued input such as an image and obtain another real-valued output for our loss function.
-This is why we prodive a special function for the first layer, `real_input_rotated_conv`, which returns a complex tensor but takes as input a real one, such as an image.
+This is why we provide a special function for the first layer, `real_input_rotated_conv`, which returns a complex tensor but takes as input a real one, such as an image.
 After the first layer, we use 'complex_input_rotated_conv' wish works on complex tensors.
 To obtain a real-valued final tensor from the network, we sum the magnitudes as follows:

 ```python